MEET MELANIE

 The Reverend Melanie Jones Quarles, Ph.D. is a womanist ethicist, millennial preacher, and intellectual activist.
 As a third-generation Baptist preacher, Rev. Melanie is the youngest ordained clergywoman, in its 54-year-old history, at South Suburban Missionary Baptist Church of Harvey, Illinois.
 From 2018-2019, she served as the first Theologian in Residence at Sweet Home Baptist Church ~ Pinnacle of Praise in Round Rock, TX.

 Rev. Melanie is a thinking woman of faith advocating for social transformation in the academy, Church, and global community.
 She earned a Doctor of Philosophy degree at Chicago Theological Seminary in ethics, theology, and culture with a concentration in Black Faith & Life.
-Her forthcoming academic manuscript published by Orbis Books, Up Against a Crooked Gospel: Black Women's Bodies and the Politics of Redemption in Religion and Society, interrogates Black women's body politics and moral formation engaging approaches in womanist theological ethics, political historiography, Christology, and Black aesthetics.
+Her first academic monograp published by Orbis Books, Up Against a Crooked Gospel: Black Women's Bodies and the Politics of Redemption in Religion and Society, interrogates Black women's body politics and moral formation engaging approaches in womanist theological ethics, political historiography, Christology, and Black aesthetics.

 For her distinguished research, Melanie has received notable fellowships and scholarships including Forum for the Theological Exploration Doctoral Fellowship, Chicago Theological Seminary Center for the Study of Black Faith & Life Inaugural Charles Shelby Rooks Scholarship, Association for the Improvement of Minorities,The Louisville Institute Doctoral Dissertation Fellowship, Villanova University Center for Church Management Junior Scholar Fellowship, Wabash Center, Lily Endowment, Inc., and The Henry Luce Foundation.